Skip to main content

 Will eVisas create another Windrush situation?

 Successful visa applicants receive written confirmation by email or letter that they have been granted permission, which they can keep for their personal records.
-While this document cannot be used as evidence of their status these printed documents can be used when interacting with the Home Office should any subsequent issues be encountered with their eVisa We have also put in place a range of support and alternative mechanisms if people struggle to prove their rights using the digital system.
+While this document cannot be used as evidence of their status, these printed documents can be used when interacting with the Home Office, should any subsequent issues be encountered with their eVisa.
+We have also put in place a range of support and alternative mechanisms if people struggle to prove their rights using the digital system.

-To ensure those with historic and paper-based evidence of their immigration status can take advantage of the benefits eVisas bring, we are continuing further focused communications activity aimed at this group and key stakeholders to get the information that they need in order to create a UKVI account and access their eVisa during 2024 and beyond.
-We will endeavour to reach vulnerable people who are less digitally confident through collaboration with other Government departments and stakeholders.
+To ensure those with historic and paper-based evidence of their immigration status can take advantage of the benefits eVisas bring, we are continuing further focused communications activity aimed at this group and key stakeholders to get the information that they need in order to create a UKVI account and access their eVisa during 2025 and beyond.
+We will endeavour to reach vulnerable people who are less digitally confident through collaboration with other government departments and stakeholders.

 Does this impact British citizens?